Home Fruit Picking in Australia

 Peppers, rockmelons, onions, pumpkins and watermelons are collected from the ground and some can get very heavy.
 Another one which is hard on your back as the work iis mainly done while squatting or kneeling.
 If you already have back problems before coming to Australia, you may wan to avoid this type of farm work.

-🍓 What are the best fruits to pick in Australia? 🍓
+🍓 Best fruits to pick in Australia 🍓

 Among the best fruits to pick are cherries.
 Indeed, these fruits are light, not very fragile and easy to pick.
 Tangerines are also a very good fruit to pick.
 Picked either by hand or with secateurs, the work is quick.
 Oranges can bring in a lot of money once you get the hang of picking them.
 However, this fruit is heavier, so remember to beware if you have a weak back!